William-Robert-Robertson/WildCamera/Development_Environment/Image_Sensor_Integration.md

 zcat /proc/config.gz > .config

+# For cross compile:
+sudo apt install -y libelf-dev cp .config .config_backup_6_August ssh debix@imx8mpevk 'zcat /proc/config.gz' > .config
+#

 # Note that ls does not display .config files - instead ls -all or ls -a for short is needed

 sudo make menuconfig

-in menuconfig hit / to search and add IMX219
+In menuconfig hit / to search and add IMX219 then 1 to select and M to add as a Module

-# Make modules takes some time on NXP Debian so a cross-compile rather than a native build is reccomended:
+# Make modules takes some time on NXP Debian with 6.6 kernel so a cross-compile rather than a native build is reccomended:
 sudo make modules
+# Cross compile started at 18:23 hrs on development machine

 # Modules are located in the lib directory in the root file system of the OS (lib is an abbreviation of library)
 # Create a backup of the modules subdirectory